Chibuzothon/INST-377-Final-Project-/README.md

 2. Start the frontend development server: `npm start` (in the frontend directory).

 ## How to Run tests for software:
+1. Check if the Weather API displays the data for the city:
+    a.
+On the functionality page type in the Pilot's first name, last name & the city traveling to in the respective text boxes
+     b.
+Click the "Get Weather Info" button
+     c.
+Check if the location information, weather information & environmental conditions displays
+3. Check if the location API displays the city on the map
+4. Check if the table in the history page updates with new entries

 ### API Documentation